HMwancheng/Simple_Brightness_Tool/README.md

 *   Windows Forms (WinForms)

 ---
-*Created by HM.
+*Created by HMwancheng.
 Enjoy your comfortable brightness!*